websanco/liferay-learn/docs/dxp/latest/en/headless-delivery/apis-with-rest-builder/producing-and-implementing-apis-with-rest-builder.md

 ```

 REST Builder uses your configuration and populates both your `api` and `impl` classes with scaffolding code, as well as the Java classes where you can add your implementation logic.

+GraphQL endpoint code and JAX-RS application code are both generated in the `graphql` and `jaxrs` packages, respectively.
+Your own API implementation is added into the appropriate `*ResourceImpl` class in the `resource` package.

 ## Add Your Implementation Logic